LeoHsiao1/pyexiv2/docs/Tutorial.md

 ### Image.close()

 - When you're done with the image, remember to call `img.close()` to free the memory for storing image data.
-Not calling this method can cause out of memory, but it doesn't lock the file descriptor.
+Not calling this method causes a memory leak, but it doesn't lock the file descriptor.
 - Opening an image by `with` keyword will close the image automatically.
 For example:
     ```python
     with Image(r'.\pyexiv2\tests\1.jpg') as img: